Brent Lodge Park and Churchfields

 About the park

-Located in the Brent River Park, Brent Lodge Park (BLP) and Churchfields is a sample of the countryside within the urban environment of Ealing.
-Bordered by the River Brent on the west and south, Brent Lodge Park is a favourite for families and those seeking tranquillity alike.
+Located in the Brent River Park, Brent Lodge Park (BLP) and Churchfields bring a touch of the countryside to Ealing.
+Bordered by the River Brent on the west and south, BLP is a popular spot for families and those seeking peace.

-Within the site there is a grade 2 listed stable block which is all that remains of the old manor house, which burned down in the 1930’s.
-The animal centre is also of great interest to many visitors.
+The site contains a grade 2 listed stable block, the last remnant of an old manor house that burned down in the 1930s.
+The animal centre is another attraction for visitors.

-Churchfields car park and BLP are subject to park opening and closing times while the animal centre has its own opening hours.
+Churchfields car park and BLP follow park opening and closing times, while the animal centre has its own hours.

 Local contacts

-In 1973 the Brent River and Canal Society (BRCS) was formed to ensure the establishment of a linear park and improvements within the river corridor.
-They are still an active group who hold work days and walks.
+The Brent River and Canal Society (BRCS) was formed in 1973 to create a park and improve the river area.
+They still hold work days and walks.